euonymos/CIPs/CIP-?/README.md

 and in the corresponding [module](https://github.com/nau/scalus/blame/master/scalus-core/shared/src/main/scala/scalus/prelude/crypto/bls12_381/Scalar.scala) in Scalus.

-2. Surprisingly, the step of taking the modulo with `modInteger` can be skipped due to the fact that the typical sink for the results are `bls12_381_g1_scalar_mul` and `bls12_381_g2_scalar_mul` built-ins.
+2. Surprisingly, the step of taking the modulo with `modInteger` can be skipped due to the fact that the typical sink for the results is `bls12_381_g1_scalar_mul` and `bls12_381_g2_scalar_mul` built-ins.
 Those functions take plain integers, and their outputs are the same for the whole _congruence class_ of scalars.
-This lows Plutus execution costs but increases the resource usage for validating nodes by ruining the core benefits of staying within a finite field.
+This lowers Plutus execution costs but increases the resource usage for validating nodes by ruining the core benefits of staying within a finite field.
-Concretely, in the Aiken implementation of the bilinear accumulator mentioned above, the test case for the maximum number of 45 elements (see [PR](https://github.com/perturbing/plutus-accumulator/pull/2) for details) demonstrates that by omitting the modulo step one can drop the budgets roughly by 10% (mem: 140430 vs. 125542, cpu: 44438444 vs. 48159242) by forcing the validators to operate over numbers up to 10020 bits instead of regular 255.
+Concretely, in the Aiken implementation of the bilinear accumulator mentioned above the test case for the maximum number of 45 elements (see [PR](https://github.com/perturbing/plutus-accumulator/pull/2) for details) demonstrates that by omitting the modulo step, one can drop the budgets roughly by 10% (mem: 140430 vs. 125542, cpu: 44438444 vs. 48159242) by forcing the validators to operate over numbers up to 10020 bits instead of the regular 255.

 ## Specification